Greenham Trust Ltd

 Overview

-Founded in 1997, Greenham Trust Ltd is a unique social investment and development charity that has distributed over £82 million to more than 5,000 local organizations.
+Founded in 1997, Greenham Trust Ltd is a unique social investment and development charity that has distributed over £85 million to more than 5,000 local organisations.
 The Trust generates income through property investments at Greenham Business Park and uses these returns to support charitable causes.
-With total assets of £16.5 million (as of March 2024), the Trust operates exclusively within West Berkshire and neighboring ward areas of North Hampshire.
-The organization focuses on community development, nature conservation, arts, sport and recreation, and support for disadvantaged groups.
+With total assets of £16.5 million (as of March 2024), the Trust operates exclusively within West Berkshire and neighbouring ward areas of North Hampshire.
+The organisation focuses on community development, nature conservation, arts, sport and recreation, and support for disadvantaged groups.
 In 2022, the Trust celebrated its 25th anniversary and established innovative grant distribution committees, including a Tenant Distribution Committee and Youth Distribution Committee, to broaden community involvement in funding decisions.
-CEO Chris Boulton emphasizes that “the main focus in everything is always about the community.
-It really is about improving the lives of people within West Berkshire and North Hampshire.”

 Funding Priorities